Almond Walnut Crusted Tofu (vegan, gluten free, grain free, oil free)

 This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-If you’re looking for a delicious way to enjoy tofu, you’ve gotta try this Almond Walnut Crusted Tofu!
-It’s crunchy, crispy, flavourful and so versatile.
-You can enjoy as is, or toss in your favourite sauce, serve atop salads, in nourish bowls or noodle bowls.
-It’s high in protein, and a little more nutritious than a traditional breadcrumb coated tofu because it calls for nuts!
+Crispy Baked Tofu!
+It’s crunchy, crispy, flavourful, and so versatile.
+You can enjoy it as is or toss in your favourite sauce and serve it atop salads, in nourishing bowls or noodle bowls.
+It’s high in protein and slightly more nutritious than a traditional breadcrumb-coated tofu because it calls for nuts instead!

 • Almonds and walnuts (but of course!)